Oil Lamps and Hurricane Lanterns by Société Industrielle d'Articles d'Éclairage

 La Rafale

-The La Rafale is a particularly remarkable hurricane lantern, equipped with a small turning knob that lifts the glass upward—exactly as described in the 1912 patent.
-In addition, the entire top section can be unscrewed from the tank, allowing for much easier cleaning and maintenance.
+The La Rafale is a remarkable hurricane lantern, fitted with a small turning knob that lifts the glass upward, exactly as described in the 1912 patent.
+The entire top section can also be unscrewed from the tank, which made cleaning and maintenance considerably easier.

-The glass itself is also exceptionally attractive, featuring the name La Rafale along with the overlapping S and I letters, characteristic of SIAE designs.
+The glass carries the name La Rafale together with the overlapping letters S and I, characteristic of SIAE.

 La Parisienne

-Below are three different versions of the La Parisienne hurricane lantern.
-The difference between the first two models is minimal—only the fuel tank varies slightly.
-The third lantern has not yet been restored and remains somewhat of a mystery.
+Below are three versions of the La Parisienne hurricane lantern.
+The difference between the first two models is minimal: only the fuel tank varies slightly.
+The third lantern has not yet been restored and raises several questions.

-The lantern shown below is almost identical to the previous La Parisienne model, but it features a slightly different tank shape as well as rivets on the fuel tank.
-The glass is not original to this lantern; this type of globe actually belongs to a La Rafale hurricane lantern.
+The second lantern is almost identical to the first, but has a slightly different tank shape and rivets on the fuel tank.
+The glass is not original to this lantern; this type of globe belongs to a La Rafale.

-The lantern shown below in the middle remains something of a mystery.
-It has not yet been restored.
-The tank is indeed marked La Parisienne and shares several characteristics with the other models, but the glass lifter is missing.
-In addition, the handle is attached to the frame in an unusual way, different from the other known versions.
+The third lantern, shown in the middle, has not yet been restored.
+The tank is marked La Parisienne and shares several characteristics with the other models, but the glass lifter is missing and the handle is attached to the frame in an unusual way.

 Lampe l'essence La Parisienne

-Below is the Lampe L’Essence made by SIAE, marked with La Parisienne.
-This small lamp is closely associated with the type made famous by its inventor, Pigeon.
-These lamps were specifically designed to reduce the number of household fires caused by overturned oil lamps.
-The tank is filled with felt, ensuring that the fuel cannot easily spill out, even if the lamp tips over.
+Below is the Lampe l’Essence made by SIAE, marked La Parisienne.
+This small lamp is closely related to the type made famous by its inventor, Pigeon.
+These lamps were designed to reduce the number of household fires caused by overturned oil lamps: the tank is filled with felt, so the fuel cannot easily spill out, even if the lamp tips over.